 Entrepreneurs: Benjamin Stern

 Nohbo Ball is a ball of shampoo wrapped in plant-based material so it eliminates the need for a plastic bottle.
-Their philosophy is to create a superior line of eco-friendly personal care products that lather cleanse and nourish without compromise to quality, sustainability, or performance.
+Their philosophy is to create without compromise to performance, quality, or sustainability, a superior line of eco-friendly personal care products that lather nourish and cleanse.

-An outer biodegradable film designed to break down fast in shower water, and a moisturizing liquid anhydrous (fancy way of saying it has little to no water) base of natural or naturally derived shampoo, conditioner, body wash OR shaving cream.
+This outer biodegradable film is especially designed to break down fast in a moisturizing liquid anhydrous base of naturally extract conditioner, shampoo, body wash or shaving cream and shower water.

-Nohbo is a patent-pending delivery system that aims to rid the world of excess plastic waste.
+Nohbo aims to rid the world of excess plastic waste with its patent-pending delivery system.

 |$1,500,000 for 8%||$1,500,000 for 10%||Mark Cuban|